Skip to content

 In particular, to fund some accounts for testing, replace the genesis_accounts field with the addresses to be funded.

-When running any of the commands deploy, run, shell, and attach, jenesis will check for a currently running local node, and if there is none, a new one will be created in a docker container.
 If you wish to keep a local node running, you need to set the keep_running parameter to true.
 Otherwise, nodes will be stopped after any of the command mentioned above finish running.

 jenesis network start [--profile my_profile]